 Authors: Booth, R. and Nordberg, D.

-Recurrent crises in corporate governance have created policy pressure for greater attention to the effectiveness of boards.
-Since the 1990s there have been calls for boards to undertake regular self-evaluation.
-Since 2010, the UK Corporate Governance Code has urged large corporations to engage outside parties to conduct such appraisals at least every three years, a move other jurisdictions have copied.
-Despite its importance, little research has been conducted into processes or outcomes of board evaluation.
-This study explores the attitudes of directors on board evaluation, whether self-administered or facilitated by others.
-We interviewed 17 directors with some 50 listed-company board appointments between them.
-Even though their companies fall below the threshold specified in policy, all undertake board self-evaluations and evaluations using professional facilitators.
-We find broad acceptance of the principle and recognition of the value of board evaluation.
-We also find some acceptance amongst those directors who have implemented external evaluation of the benefits of using outside facilitators.
-Their evaluation of the evaluation process points towards a need to professionalise the practice of outside facilitation, and to conduct research into the skills and knowledge needed and the processes used.
+Recurrent crises in corporate governance have board practice and created policy pressure to assess the effectiveness of boards.
+Since the 1990s boards have faced calls to undertake regular, formal evaluation.
+Since 2010, the UK Corporate Governance Code has urged large corporations to engage outside parties to conduct them at least every three years, a move that other jurisdictions have copied.
+Despite this policy importance, little research has been conducted into processes or outcomes of board evaluation.
+This study explores the attitudes of directors on evaluation, whether self-administered or facilitated by others.
+We find acceptance of the principle but reservations about the value and even honesty in questionnaire-based approaches.
+We find scepticism about, but also acknowledgement of, the benefits of using outside facilitators, especially for their objectivity and because their interviewing elicits insights into board dynamics.
+As this practice expands beyond listed companies to non-listed ones, charities, and even governance branches of government, our findings point to a need to professionalise outside facilitation.